fabulous-dev/Fabulous/docs/logging.md

 Once the packages added, we can access 3 methods:
 - `Start`: We can provide our app secrets and initialize AppCenter
-- `Analytics.TrackEvent`: We can track a custom event with some data
+- `Analytics.TrackEvent`: We can track a custom event with associated data
 - `Crashes.TrackError`: We can track exception.
 AppCenter will then provide a dashboard of those exceptions along with stack traces

-In our `App` class, we need to call `AppCenter.Start("appsecrets", typeof<Analytics>, typeof<Crashes>)` to initialize it.
-Here we defined a `start` function that hides it.
+Here we override `update` to call `Analytics.TrackEvent`, and `onError` to call `Crashes.TrackError`.

 ```fsharp
 module AppCenter =